AP Physics C: Mechanics: Curriculum

 Methods of calculus are used wherever appropriate in formulating physical principles and in applying them to physical problems.
 Therefore, students should have completed or be concurrently enrolled in a Calculus I class.

 This course is often compared to AP Physics 1: Algebra Based for its similar course material involving kinematics, work, motion, forces, rotation, and oscillations.
 However, AP Physics 1: Algebra Based lacks concepts found in Calculus I, like derivatives or integrals.
+Another key difference is that AP Physics 1 covers fluids, which is not covered in the AP Physics C: Mechanics curriculum.

 This course may be combined with AP Physics C: Electricity and Magnetism to make a unified Physics C course that prepares for both exams.

-AP test
+Exam

 The course culminates in an optional exam for which high-performing students may receive some credit towards their college coursework, depending on the institution.

-Registration

-The AP examination for AP Physics C: Mechanics is separate from the AP examination for AP Physics C: Electricity and Magnetism.
-Before 2006, test-takers paid only once and were given the choice of taking either one or two parts of the Physics C test.

-Format

-The exam is typically administered on a Monday afternoon in May.
-The exam is configured in two categories: a 35-question multiple choice section and a 3-question free response section.
-Test takers are allowed to use an approved calculator during the entire exam.
-The test is weighted such that each section is worth fifty percent (50%) of the final score.
-Additionally, tables of equations, information, and constants are provided for all portions of the exam as of 2015.
-This and AP Physics C: Electricity and Magnetism are the shortest AP exams, with total testing time of 90 minutes.

-The topics covered by the exam are as follows: